-1) Ushuaia and Río Grande, Tierra del Fuego Region
+1. Ushuaia and Río Grande, Tierra del Fuego Region: A Patagonia Highlight

-The Los Glaciares National Park is rated as having some of the best walking territory in Argentine Patagonia.
-Monte Fitzroy, located in the northern extremes of the park, is an extraordinary set of granite peaks towering over a landscape of sky-reflecting lakes and forests made up of species such as the lenga beech, ñirre and guindo trees.
+The Los Glaciares National Park is rated as having some of the best walking territories in Argentine Patagonia.
+Monte Fitzroy, located in the northern extremes of the park, is an extraordinary set of granite peaks towering over a landscape of sky-reflecting lakes and forests made up of species such as the lenga beech ñirre and guindo trees.